paramecio/pastafaridocs/docs/install.md

 ### Python 3.4 or later.

-Pastafari should work fine in 3.3 but is tested in 3.4 and 3.5 python 3 versions.
+Pastafari should work fine in 3.3 but is tested in 3.4, 3.5 and 3.6 python 3 versions.
+3.6 is recommended because have better performance.

 In Debian and Ubuntu you can install Python 3 using the next command: `apt-get install python3`.

 In Fedora and other Red Hat derived distros you can use `yum install python3`.
 In RedHat/Centos 6 or 7 you need install [Ius Repos](https://ius.io/GettingStarted/) for get sane versions of python3.

+In actual fedora versions you shoud use dnf command.

 ### MySQL or MariaDB database servers.